-We developed the complete brand voice for Dream Smiles — the language, the positioning statements, the tone across every channel.
-Then we wrote everything: page-by-page website copy mapped to the patient decision journey, working closely with the developers on the UX and UI at every stage to ensure the copy and the experience worked together, not separately.
+Tone of voice and copywriting — Exclusivity Cues We developed the complete brand voice and wrote everything — page-by-page website copy mapped to the patient decision journey, working closely with the developers on UX and UI to ensure the copy and the experience worked together, not separately.

-We mapped the complete patient journey page by page and touchpoint by touchpoint — from first awareness through to treatment completion and long-term retention.
-We integrated the key practice management and CRM systems, built the automation frameworks, and ensured that by launch day every enquiry was being captured, followed up, and nurtured without anything falling through the cracks.
+Patient journey mapping and systems — Trust Architecture We mapped the complete patient journey from first awareness through to retention.
+CRM integration, automation frameworks, and nurturing sequences — built so that by launch day, every enquiry was captured, followed up, and guided toward a booking without anything falling through the cracks.

 The Waitlist Method — diaries full before opening